History

 Current state

-The castle has been preserved in the form of a ruin.
+The castle has been preserved in the form of an advanced ruin.
 There are three walls of the keep, defensive walls with incomplete heights and relics of a cylindrical tower.
+Most of the architectural details are destroyed or significantly damaged.
+Only the remains of the keep’s windows, the openings from the hoarding beams, the stairs in the thickness of the keep wall, and the plinth of the western tower stand out.
 The monument is under the care of Cadw, the national heritage agency of Wales.
 Access to it and sightseeing is free.
 It is worth remembering that the castle is not located in the village of Ewloe, but north of it.
 There are two paths to the ruins, while a longer walk takes about 15 minutes.

 bibliography: